oVirt/ovirt-site/source/feature/template-versions.html.md

 **\1**

-*   Version of a template is a new type of template, which linked to the base template it is version for.
+*   Version of a template is a template, which linked to the base template it is a version for.
+*   A new property for template - 'version' to save its version
+*   A new property for vm - 'version' to save the version it is using, null means latest
+*   On upgrade all templates will get version 1

 <!-- -->